KRFOSS/kali-docs/general-use/kali-branches/index.md

 ## Kali Branches

-First are the main branches, which are the most frequently used, and the most stable.
+First are the *main branches*, which are the most frequently used, and the most stable.
 These are often seen as "safe".

 - **kali-rolling** is the main default branch that most should be using.
 It is being continuously updated, as it pulls from `kali-dev` after ensuring questionable packages are stable and combining them with packages from `kali-rolling-only`.
 From time to time, a package bug may slip into here, due to bugs in `debian-testing`.
 - **kali-last-snapshot** is a branch of Kali that can be used if users want a more standard feeling of software control.
 For every new release, we freeze the code and merge `kali-rolling` into `kali-last-snapshot`, at which point users will get all of the updates between [versioned releases](/releases/) (i.e. 2020.3 -> 2020.4).
 This often is more stable, as packages are not updated (until the next release as it's a "Point Release") and go thought our release testing.
 This is the "safest" option.

+Each of these branches provide a complete distribution of the Kali OS.
+You should be using either one or the other, but there's no point having both enabled at the same time.

+Next are the *partial branches*, which are meant to be used *in addition* to the the `kali-rolling` branch.
+They usually provide more recent versions of the packages that are found in kali-rolling, and at time they might even provide additional packages.
+These branches can't be used alone, as they don't contain a complete distribution of Kali.

-Next are those that you will likely not need except in very special cases:
+Note that the casual user will likely not need those branches, except in very special cases.
+The partial branches are:

 - **kali-experimental** is a staging area for work-in-progress packages.
 - **kali-bleeding-edge** contains packages that are [automatically updated from the upstream](/blog/bleeding-edge-kali-repositories/) git repositories.
 This branch has the potential to be very unstable.